 Of course, as with any type of surgery, parental consent is required for anyone under the age of 18.
 So even if money isn't an issue, if your child is underage, it's ultimately your decision.

 Often, what looks good in a selfie doesn't look good in real life.

 The same proceed-with-caution approach is true for breast augmentation.
 Getting implants that are way too large for your frame can cause a range of problems — from back pain to difficulty exercising to trouble finding clothes that fit properly.
-"Can we make breasts that large?
-Sure.
-But just because we can doesn't mean we should," Hertl says.

 "If you change your appearance every time you're dissatisfied, you'll always be disappointed because societal standards will always change," Argumedo says.
 "In two years, people will say, 'We were into that two years ago.
 Now we're into something else.'
 It takes away from the value of you as a human being to keep trying to morph into someone else."